erbmu/career-card/README.md

 Once deployed, update `VITE_API_BASE_URL` in your production `.env` (or Render environment) to point at `https://<your-render-app>.onrender.com/api` so the client talks to the hosted API.

 ## API Endpoints (server)
+**Auth**
+- `POST /api/auth/signup` – register a new user (hashes and stores password)
+- `POST /api/auth/login` – verify credentials and set the session cookie
+- `POST /api/auth/logout` – destroy the current session
+- `GET /api/auth/me` – returns the current user if the session cookie is valid

+**Cards** *(all require authentication and only operate on the logged-in user’s record)*
-- `POST /api/cards` – creates a new card and returns `{ id, editToken }`
+- `POST /api/cards` – creates a card for the current user (ignored if one already exists)
-- `PUT /api/cards/:id` – updates card data when provided with a valid `editToken`
+- `PUT /api/cards/:id` – updates the specified card when it belongs to the current user
+- `GET /api/cards/me` – fetches the logged-in user’s saved card
-- `GET /api/cards/:id` – fetches shared card data
+- `GET /api/cards/:id` – fetches the card only if it belongs to the current user (private “share” links)

+**AI helpers** *(also require authentication)*
 - `POST /api/ai/parse-resume` – parses uploaded resume text or images
 - `POST /api/ai/parse-resume-experience` – extracts experience and projects from resume text
 - `POST /api/ai/parse-portfolio` – pulls portfolio metadata and code samples